Revision: 3.16 [2017-10-14]

 Some pit-lanes are one way (see section 10).
 Please note that this includes the connecting roads.

 Tow cars must use "[TOW]" in their name to be identified as tow cars.
-The tag has to be in one colour.
+The tag must be in one colour and not black.

 Tow cars are equal to civilian cars and can be chased.